CoryEvans2324/eds-enterprise-notes/README.md

 |gorilla/mux|https://pkg.go.dev/github.com/gorilla/mux|
 |database/sql|https://pkg.go.dev/database/sql|

+## Front end interface
+The front end will be html, css & js. [tailwindcss](https://tailwindcss.com/docs) will be used for styling.

+NodeJS & NPM needs to be installed.
+Build the css with `npm run build`

 ## Information
 ### Valid text patterns for search and analysis features
 - a sentence with a given prefix and/or suffix.